cedricms/application-surveillance/README.md

 # application-surveillance
 A demo project to show how to setup a **Telegraf-InfluxDB-Grafana** application surveillance tool.
+The aim is both to monitor and help diagnose issues.

 ## Prerequisite